top of page

 • Secured $2.5 million for 100 temporary bridge housing beds for veterans experiencing homelessness which will include the necessary supportive services to exit the cycle of homelessness.

-• Dramatically increased the number of Mental Evaluation Teams from 10 to 33 which have successfully linked persons suffering from a mental health crisis to services with less than 2% of these encounters resulting in incarceration.
+• Increased the number of Mental Evaluation Teams from 10 to 36 which have successfully linked persons suffering from a mental health crisis to services with less than 2% of these encounters resulting in incarceration.

 • Secured a $100 million settlement with Gas Company for residents impacted by the gas leak disaster at the Aliso Canyon gas facility and worked to carve out $25 million for a long-term health study for impacted residents and $3 million for air monitoring.